 Exams: The opportunity to make up exams will not be granted automatically and are only available at my discretion.
-Make-up exams may be entirely essay and will definitely be harder.
+Make-up exams may be entirely essay.
+If the make-up exam is not completed within the specified time the student will receive a "0" for the exam.
 There are two legitimate reasons for missing an exam: extreme illness and urgent personal emergency.
 Both must be verified by an outside source (i.e. written doctor note).
-Please note that travel arrangements or attending weddings or family gatherings are not acceptable reasons for missing an exam.
+Please note that travel arrangements, attending weddings or family gatherings are not acceptable reasons for missing an exam.